jonnonz1/nz-statute-book/acts/public/2011/marine-and-coastal-area-takutai-moana-act-2011.md

   (a) state the name of the customary marine title group, and describe the position and extent of the reclaimed land; and (b) describe the interest vested; and
-  (c) describe any encumbrances or restrictions imposed on the interest; and (d) where the interest vested is a freehold interest and in any other case where the Minister considers it appropriate, be sent by the Minister to the Registrar, with a request that a computer register be issued accordingly; and
+  (c) describe any encumbrances or restrictions imposed on the interest; and (d) where the interest vested is a freehold interest and in any other case where the Minister considers it appropriate, be sent by the Minister to the Registrar, with a request that a record of title be issued accordingly; and
   (e) where the Registrar receives a request under paragraph (d), be registered by the Registrar after receipt from the Minister.
-(7) The Registrar must, in accordance with a request made under subsection (6)﻿(d), issue a computer register under the Land Transfer (Computer Registers and Electronic Lodgement) Amendment Act 2002 in respect of the interest in the land vested by the Gazette notice.
+(7) The Registrar must, in accordance with a request made under subsection (6)﻿(d), issue a record of title in respect of the interest in the land vested by the Gazette notice.

 **Rights of first refusal**

 ### 44 Restrictions on disposition of freehold interest
-(1) For as long as a computer register issued for reclaimed land subject to this subpart contains a record made under section 39(3)﻿(b), the freehold interest in the land may not be disposed of otherwise than in accordance with section 45, but if that record is removed (in accordance with subsection (6) of this section) following a disposition in accordance with section 45, the freehold interest may be disposed of in any lawful way.
+(1) For as long as a record of title issued for reclaimed land subject to this subpart contains a record made under section 39(3)﻿(b), the freehold interest in the land may not be disposed of otherwise than in accordance with section 45, but if that record is removed (in accordance with subsection (6) of this section) following a disposition in accordance with section 45, the freehold interest may be disposed of in any lawful way.
 (2) However, the restriction in subsection (1) does not apply to a disposition that— (a) is made by a company to another company if both companies are—
     (i) members of the same group (within the meaning of section 5 of the Financial Reporting Act 2013); or